-Incentive payments recognize and reward employees for significant performance and contribution over a limited time period based on pre-established goals as part of a preapproved plan.
-Plans must be provided to Classification and Compensation in advance, with final approval being provided by the Vice President for Human Resource Services.
+Incentive payments recognize and reward employees for significant performance and contribution over a limited time period based on pre-established goals as part of a pre-approved plan or may be used to retain a key employee.
+Plans must be provided to Classification and Compensation in advance, with final approval for any such payments being provided by the Vice President for Human Resource Services.

 Unexpected emergencies and crises are an everyday reality for many university operations, which means some staff members must be available during off-duty hours to ensure a quick response.
 This section covers how to compensate these employees.

 University of Florida regulations and policies require an employee’s pay to fall within the salary range assigned to the position’s pay grade.
 Employees may receive a pay increase upon promoting, reassigning, or demoting to another position.
 A promotion occurs when an employee moves to a position with a higher pay grade.
 A transfer or reassignment occurs when an employee moves to another position—either the same title or different title—that has the same pay grade.
 A demotion occurs when an employee moves to a position with a lower pay grade.

 Perquisites are defined as those goods or services that may be given to, used by, or provided at reduced cost to employees that are essentially additional compensation above and beyond the employee’s regular pay or that reduce the employee’s normal personal expenses.
 Typical perquisites include low- or no-rent housing, utilities, uniforms, and non-professional certification or licensure.

 Premium Pay Policy for Holidays and University Emergencies

 (campus weather emergency)